InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 // Inside this literal is also used `new Object()`
 ```

-For `new`, we also need to pay attention to the operator precedence.
+For `new`, we also need attention to the operator precedence.

 ```js
 function Foo() {